joshtriplett/metadeps/README.md

 [expand it](https://github.com/gdesmott/system-deps/issues/3) at some point.

 Users can override dependency flags using environment variables if needed.
-`system-deps` also allow `-sys` crates to optionnally internally build and static link the required system library.
+`system-deps` also allows `-sys` crates to optionally internally build and static link the required system library.

 `system-deps` has been started as a fork of the